 Pick and choose.

-d mornings, I make oatmeal for breakfast.
+On cold mornings, I make oatmeal for breakfast.
 My oatmeal is usually simple: sprinkled with honey and some brown sugar, and sometimes featuring a dollop of strawberry jelly or cranberry sauce.
 This morning, I woke up with a craving for fruit — for berries in particular — and so my bowl of oatmeal was filled with raspberries, blueberries, almond slivers, raisins, apple slices, and a generous dollop of cream.

 I bought the berries that adorned my oatmeal at the grocery store this weekend.
 Berry season in Ontario had ended a while ago, but the imported selection of raspberries and blueberries at the store seemed to scream at me as I walked by them en route to the pears.
 I bought a small pack of each, and this morning my stomach is thanking me that I did.

 Growing up, all the berries I ever ate were imported from California and other such places down south, and always bought at the grocery store.
 It was the same way with all the fruit we ever consumed, except for the two years in elementary school when my class took a trip to Chudleigh’s Apple Farm to “pick” apples.
 (Our picking experience was limited to 2-3 trees, and even then, we’d only get to pick 1-2 apples each.)
 All through my childhood, fruit for me was something you picked from a bin at the store, placed in a plastic bag, and threw in the fridge as soon as you got home.